StuAtGit/DisneyTest/README.md

 no need for me to re-hash here.
 Basically, yes, I like ORMs, but I like thin (and transparently thread-safe!) ones.

+- DropWizard Metrics
+Easy JMX integration, modular enough that you can usually hook it into whatever X monitoring framework you happen to use.
+Method annotations, if you really want them (usually I end up with something a little more granular, though ,and I want better named metrics, more control, etc).
+'Nuf Said.

 *I wrote this in an IDE, on a kinda small window without much in the way of advanced spelling or grammar checking.
 Apologies for any spelling & grammar issues.